yuenshuning/truffle-plugin-verify/README.md

 ```

 ## Notes
-This plugin has a naming conflict with the truffle-security plugin, so when using both truffle-security and truffle-plugin-verify in the same project, `truffle run etherscan` can be used instead of `truffle run verify` for truffle-plugin-verify.
+This plugin has a naming conflict with the truffle-security plugin, so when using both truffle-security and truffle-plugin-verify-proxy in the same project, `truffle run etherscan` can be used instead of `truffle run verify` for truffle-plugin-verify-proxy.

 ## Donations
 If you've used this plugin and found it helpful in your workflow, please consider sending some Ξ or tokens to `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a` or `kalis.eth`.